 Fact: Minerals are found naturally in water, and are not contaminants.
 Minerals are nutrients and beneficial to our health.

 Scientific findings supported by research at the World Health Organization (www.WHO.int) have shown that drinking water rich with essential minerals, specifically calcium and magnesium, protects good health and leads to lower instances of heart disease and stroke.

 In other words, water softeners convert dirty, chlorinated tap water into dirty, chlorinated, salty water.
-There is still a need to use a reverse-osmosis system to remove salt, sediment and chlorine to produce a palatable water for drinking and cooking - but only at the kitchen tap.
-Dirty chlorinated, salty water still runs throughout the rest of the home.
+A reverse-osmosis system is still needed to remove salt, sediment and chlorine to produce a palatable water for drinking and cooking.
+Even then, you can only enjoy drinking water at the kitchen tap.
+Dirty, chlorinated, salty water still runs throughout the rest of the home.

-Chlorine in tap water does damage, just as chlorine bleach does.
+Chlorine in tap water is the drying agent that causes color fading and dry skin and hair.
 Water softeners do not remove chlorine or chlorine disinfection byproducts.

 According to Ann Heil, a Supervising Engineer of the Sanitation Districts of Los Angeles County, automatic water softeners waste water and put a salty brine into the waste stream.
 High salts in the waste stream can harm aquatic life and can damage crops irrigated with downstream waters.
 There are many simple solutions you can take to fix any mineral spotting - and none of them require a water softener.
 A teaspoon of Sour Salt will handle mineral residue in the dishwasher.
 Rain-X or furniture wax will minimize water spots on shower doors.
-Finally, a whole-house water filter, that retains healthy minerals, will work great for bathing, cooking, cleaning and drinking.
+Finally, a water softener alternative that retains healthy minerals still works great for bathing, cooking, cleaning and drinking.